krprzenioslo/Hystrixwiki2/Home.md

 ## Problem Definition

-Applications in complex distributed architectures have dozens of dependencies that can and will fail and if not isolated from these points of failure the entire application will be taken down with them.
+Applications in complex distributed architectures have dozens of dependencies, each of which will inevitably fail at some point.
+If not isolated from these external failures, the host application is at risk of being taken down with them.

 For example, running an application that depends on 30 services that each have 99.99% uptime we get: